Alaska Paid Solicitor for Charitable Organizations Bond: A Comprehensive Guide

 Alaska Statute 45.68.010 requires all paid solicitors doing business with charitable organizations to register with their local municipality prior to conducting business in the state.
 The Alaska legislature enacted these regulations to ensure that solicitors transfer all funds raised to the charitable organizations they were collected for.
 In order to provide financial security for the enforcement of the registration laws, paid solicitors in Alaska must purchase and maintain a $10,000 Alaska Paid Solicitor for Charitable Organizations Bond.

 What is the Purpose of the Alaska Paid Solicitor for Charitable Organizations Bond?

 Alaska requires paid solicitors to purchase the Paid Solicitor for Charitable Organizations Bond as part of the registration process to become a Qualified Solicitor.
 The bond ensures that the public will receive compensation for financial harm if the solicitor fails to comply with registration regulations.
 In short, the bond is a type of insurance that protects the public if the solicitor breaks registration laws.

 How Can an Insurance Agent Obtain an Alaska Paid Solicitor for Charitable Organizations Surety Bond?

 BondExchange makes obtaining an Alaska Paid Solicitor for Charitable Organizations Bond easy.
 Simply login to your account and use our keyword search to find the “contractor” bond in our database.
 Don’t have a login?
-Enroll now and let us help you satisfy your customers’ needs.
+Gain access now and let us help you satisfy your customers’ needs.
 Our friendly underwriting staff is available by phone (800) 438-1162, email or chat from 7:30 AM to 7:00 PM EST to assist you.